kahunacohen/real-world-fp/README.md

-# The Very Basics of Functional Programming (part 1)
+# Functional Programming for Beginners (part 1)

+This post is aimed toward beginning to intermediate JavaScript developers with a few years of experience under their belt.

 Functional programming (fp) is getting a lot of attention in the JavaScript community, due to the visibility of libraries such as [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).

 But what is fp, how does it differ from typical object oriented programs, and how can it make our programs better?
-Although fp can be a complex topic, this post will attempt to distil it to three essential points:
+Although fp can be a complex topic, we'll simplify and discuss three main characteristics of fp:

 1. pure functions over side-effects
 1. immutability over mutability